 Writing Support

 As Director of Graduate Writing Support in the Faculty of Arts & Science at the University of Toronto, I teach and support graduate students in various capacities, using various formats.
-I have worked with graduate students from almost every academic unit within the Faculty of Arts & Science.
+I have worked with graduate students from every academic unit within the Faculty of Arts & Science.

 Most of my workshops are invited by faculty or graduate students within departments, so feel free to contact me (daniel.newman{at}utoronto.ca) with ideas, suggestions or requests.
 Increasingly, I am doing workshops within existing graduate courses, professional-development seminars and other departmental activities.
 See the list below for ideas of what’s possible.